hydroffice/hyo2_qc/docs/user_manual_survey_scan_features.rst

   #.
 When **Select the path to the images folder** is set, the user can navigate to their multimedia or images folder upon execution of the tool.
 When this is unchecked, Feature scan will search in the relative path that the feature file is located.

+  #.
+When **Check Image Names per HTDs** is set, the tool will check image names for compliance with the HSSD and with HTD 2018-4 (SBDARE features) and HTD 2018-5 (non-SBDARE features).
+This check is available in Field mode.
+In Office mode, the HTD checks automatically run.

   #. **MHW** value is required to check proper attribution of WATLEV per the HSSD.
 Enter MHW value as a positive number.

   #.
 When **SORIND** and **SORDAT** are set, the entered values are compared to the attribution of new and updated features.